imagej/imagej.github.io/pages/Compatibility.md

 The [ImageJ2](ImageJ2 "wikilink") project is a complete redesign of ImageJ, with no dependency on [ImageJ 1.x](ImageJ_1.x "wikilink").
-However, to facilitate backwards compatibility, there is an **ImageJ Legacy** component (source {% include GitHub content="org = imagej |
-repo = imagej-legacy" %}) which provides extensions for ImageJ2 and ImageJ1 to operate in harmony.
+However, to facilitate backwards compatibility, there is an **ImageJ Legacy** component (source {% include github content='TODO' %} ) which provides extensions for ImageJ2 and ImageJ1 to operate in harmony.

 The ImageJ legacy layer provides the following extensions: